James Freud: Post-Models solo career (1989–2010)

 In 1989, Freud went solo again, releasing Step into the Heat, the most expensive album released by Mushroom Records up to that point.
 However, it was not successful.
-In his 2002 autobiography Freud blamed the low quality of the songs.
+In his 2002 autobiography Freud blamed the low quality of the songs he had written.
 After performing on pop music show Countdown Revolution, he criticised the show's format to music commentator, Ian Meldrum (creator and presenter on the earlier Countdown).
 Meldrum dismissed Freud with, "You're nothing but a fucking has-been.
 Look around you.
 See the new hosts of the show.
 They are the future of Australian music.
 You're on your way out now".

 Freud teamed with vocalist and guitarist Martin Plaza as the dance group Beatfish, releasing an eponymous record in 1992.
 In 1995, Freud canned his next proposed solo album, BigMouth, but some material was used on the Hawaiian surf-themed Postcard to Hawaii album released in 1996 by his next band, Moondog.
 Freud was the lead vocalist with Plaza and Phil Ceberano on guitar and backing vocals.
 In 1999, he performed "One Tony Lockett", an ode to the footballer Tony Lockett, at the Sydney Cricket Ground, and released Today's Legends of AFL Football as James Freud & the Reserves.

 In 1996, Freud went on to compose, sing and write the lyrics for the main title theme to the Australian children's television series Swinging for ABC TV.

 Freud published his first autobiography in 2002, I Am the Voice Left from Drinking where he detailed his alcoholism and described how he nearly died on 24 March 2001 from alcohol poisoning and massive blood loss, "I was standing upon the wreckage of my youth; I probably wouldn't make it through the night and as I lay there, I couldn't help but wonder, 'How did I end up like this?'".

 From 2007 to 2009 Freud performed with Melbourne tribute band 80s Enuff at Melbourne's Crown Casino.
 In 2008, he released See You in Hell, which was to prove his last solo studio album.
 Prior to his death, Freud was manager for his sons' band, Attack of the Mannequins, and assisted them with the development of their debut album, Rage of the World.